QubesOS/qubes-doc/WindowsTools.md

 Installable components
 ----------------------

-Qubes Tools for Windows (QTW for short) contain several components than can be disabled during installation:
+Qubes Tools for Windows (QTW for short) contain several components than can be enabled or disabled during installation:

 -   Xen GPL PV drivers (required): drivers for the hardware exposed by Xen.
 -   Core Windows Agent: qrexec agent and services.
 Needed for proper integration with Qubes.
--   Move user profiles: User profiles directory (c:\\users) will be moved into the private disk backed by private.img.
+-   Move user profiles: User profiles directory (c:\\Users) will be moved into the private disk backed by private.img.
 This disk will be initialized/formatted automatically if needed.
 This feature is useful for Windows-based HVM templates, so child AppVMs can have their separate user profiles.
 -   GUI Windows Agent: video driver and gui agent that enable seamless showing of Windows applications on the secure Qubes desktop.
 -   Disable UAC: disables User Account Control prompts. *Is this still needed/wanted?
 Gui agent can handle UAC prompts now.*